divyam8333/The-City-SuperMarket-Annual-Report-2022-Excel-Dashboard/README.md

 The City SuperMarket store wants to create an annual sales report for 2022.
 So that, Aman who is the owner of City SuperMarket can easily understand their customers and grow more sales in 2023.

-Questions of City SuperMarket Owner:-
+Sample Questions of City SuperMarket Owner:-

 1) Compare the sales and orders using single chart
 2)  Which month got the highest sales and orders?